 Hiring in-house gives you a marketing communications capability, but only for a time.
 When people leave their jobs, their knowledge walks out the door with them.
 We’ve been doing this forever, and we aren’t going anywhere.

 The Scouts taught us to leave everything a little better than the way we found it.
 If we see an opportunity to streamline or improve something, we'll take it — sometimes forgetting to ask first.
 For this, we beg your forgiveness in advance.

 A good agency respects its client's inbox.
-It thinks through every question a client may ask about an opportunity, lays it out in a logical manner, ends with a recommendation and leaves the client in a position where they only need to respond with a "yes" or a "no." We pride ourselves on minimizing back-and-forth.
+It thinks through every question a client may ask about an opportunity, lays it out in a logical manner, ends with a recommendation and leaves the client in a position where they only need to respond with a "yes" or a "no." We minimize back-and-forth.

 Many shops take on any brand who knocks on their door with a budget.
-They end up biting off more than they can chew, and all of their clients suffer.
+They bite off more than they can chew, and existing clients suffer.
 We only work with a handful of clients at a time, because we want to make every client feel like they're our only client.

 It's easy to get caught up in the new business race, spending disproportionate amounts of time chasing RFPs.
 We don't participate in multi-agency pitches.
 Instead, we dedicate that time to earning great results for the clients we already have, turning them into advocates who send our next client to us.
 Every new client we take on is a direct result of having knocked an existing client's socks off.

 Some agencies bill their clients for every $5.00 magazine or $10.00 cab ride.
 We don't sweat the small stuff.

 This is a hard business.
 The ability to laugh — especially at yourself — is critical to survival.